What is Requirements Traceability Matrix (RTM) in Testing?

 • Forward traceability: This matrix is used to check whether the project progresses in the desired direction and for the right product.
 It makes sure that each requirement is applied to the product and that each requirement is tested thoroughly.
 It maps requirements to test cases.

-How to create Requirement Traceability Matrix
+How to create a Requirement Traceability Matrix

 Let’s understand the concept of Requirement Traceability Matrix through a Guru99 banking project.